Anwar’s meeting with MIC leadership shows togetherness of Unity Government

-KUALA LUMPUR: The special meeting between Prime Minister Datuk Seri Anwar Ibrahim and the national MIC leadership today showed togetherness and solidarity among the parties under the Unity Government and Barisan Nasional (BN), said Deputy Prime Minister Datuk Seri Ahmad Zahid Hamidi (pix).
+KUALA LUMPUR: The special meeting between Prime Minister Datuk Seri Anwar Ibrahim and the national MIC leadership today showed togetherness and solidarity among the parties under the Unity Government and Barisan Nasional (BN), said Deputy Prime Minister Datuk Seri Dr Ahmad Zahid Hamidi.

 He said MIC expressed its views and wishes to support the agenda of the Unity Government during the meeting as well as stated their commitment to helping BN and Pakatan Harapan (PH) candidates win the Aug 12 state elections involving six states.